RosettaMLBootCamp2025/HW1-setup-verification/README.md

 This will create an environment named `bootcamp2025_HW1` with all required packages:
 - Python 3.11
-- PyRosetta (for protein structure manipulation)
+- PyRosetta (for protein structure manipulation - channels configured in environment.yml)
 - NumPy (numerical computing)
 - Pandas (data analysis)
 - Matplotlib & Seaborn (visualization)